samsquire/ideas4/README.md

 This issue is heavily focused on data structures and algorithms so you might need to be familiar with algorithms and programming to understand these ideas.

 This is a long document but each section is a few paragraphs.
 There is probably a masters or PhD idea in here somewhere but I hope you can be patient and bear with me, this document is a stream of thoughts so you might not like every idea.
 You might think an idea is obvious but I might not have seen it or seen it in the manner I want to see it.
 I am still trying to express my vision of computing but it is different to how computing works today.
-I think the computer industry is in its infancy and unevenly distributed; the goodness of lessons of industry are yet to percolate everywhere.
-In my limited experience of the computer industry, most environments are impoverished and don't realise how poor they are and how much better they can be.
+I think the computer industry is in its infancy and unevenly distributed; the goodness and lessons of industry are yet to percolate everywhere.
+In my limited experience of the computer industry, most environments are impoverished and don't realise how poor they are and how much better they could be.

  * See [100 Ideas for Computing](HTTPS://GitHub.com/samsquire/ideas), the first issue of this series.
  * See [ideas2, Another 85+ Ideas For Computing](HTTPS://GitHub.com/samsquire/ideas2)